 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Work Done & Energy Transfer for GCSE Physics.
 Revise Work Done & Energy Transfer in Forces for GCSE Physics with 13 exam-style questions and 6 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 8 of 13 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position